pnpm/pnpm.io/docs/npmrc.md

 * Default: **info**
 * Type: **debug**, **info**, **warn**, **error**

-What level of logs to report.
 Any logs at or higher than the given level will be shown.
-Or use `--silent` to turn off all logging.
+You can instead pass `--silent` to turn off all output logs.

 ### strict-peer-dependencies